-(4) Class Colleague Course & Assignment Preparation Discussions worth 50 points (or 5% of the total)
+(3) Class Colleague Discussion Assignments worth 150 points (or 15% of the total)

-- o Discussion boards post as links through the modules on our class canvas site; - o There are scheduled to occur most (but not all) weeks of the term; - Discussion boards are intended to create interactive connection between class colleagues, to help learners notice areas of personal success and challenge related to course material or specific assignments, and to prepare each student to identify questions to take back to their instructor for direct learningsupport; - When assigned, these involve two due dates in a week.
-A substantive authored response to a prompt is due by Tuesdays @ 11:59; subsequent colleague engagement posts are due by Sundays @ 11:59p
+- Throughout this term you will have group discussion boards to participate in on our class canvas site. - Discussion boards post as discussion boards and are linked through the modules tool on our class canvas site; these are due on Tuesdays (unique posts) & Sundays (colleague response posts) for our class. - Discussion boards are intended to create potential connections between class colleagues, to help learners notice areas of personal success and challenge related to course material or specific assignments, and to prepare each student to identify questions to take back to their instructor for direct learningsupport.